taylorialcom/ DataStructures

 In Pictures

-Removed the only element from a LinkedList
+Removing the Only Element from a LinkedList

-Removed the first element from a LinkedList
+Removing the First Element from a LinkedList

 Meanwhile, back in the outer class, i.e., the LinkedList class, we've got more to do.
 We can implement the iterator-related methods: